-We carried out this announced inspection on 30 July 2018 under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
+We carried out this announced inspection on 24 July 2018 under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 We planned the inspection to check whether the registered provider was meeting the legal requirements in the Health and Social Care Act 2008 and associated regulations.
-The inspection was led by a CQC inspector who was supported by a specialist dental adviser.
+The inspection was led by a CQC inspector who was supported by a specialist dental adviser and a second CQC inspector.